Home / Recipes / recipe

 This great recipe is delicious as written, but it is also very flexible!

-Add more vegetables.
-Chopped bell peppers in the tomato salad would add some great flavor and crunch!
+More Vegetables - Chopped bell peppers in the tomato salad would add some great flavor and crunch!
+You could also add sautéed zucchini, kale, or mushrooms to the turkey.

 Greek Bowl Recipe Meal Prep